RudeZwloki7/terraform-provider-rockitcloud/website/docs/d/backup_plan.html.markdown

 ->  **Unsupported attributes**
 These attributes are currently unsupported:

-* `version` - Unique, randomly generated, Unicode, UTF-8 encoded string that serves as the version ID of the backup plan.
+* `version` - Unique, randomly generated, Unicode, UTF-8 encoded string used as the version ID of the backup plan.
 Always `""`.